 Nearly immediately she spins around a couple of surprised girls on the sidewalk.
 They have big spiky hair, lots of piercings, loose tank tops, and baggy bondage pants.
 Her sudden evasion stuns both of them.

-Now standing back-to-back with one of them, Mirabelle contorts and moves her body to remain out of the girl’s line of sight as the other girl tries, through increasing fits of laughter, to convince her friend that someone’s right behind her.
+Now standing back-to-back with one of them, Mirabelle contorts and moves her body to remain out of one of the girl’s line of sight as the other girl tries, through increasing fits of laughter, to convince her friend that someone’s directly behind her.

 After a few moments of this Mirabelle stops matching the girl’s movements and turns around.
 She offers what looks like a heartfelt apology to the pair, leaving the bemused friend looking even more delighted and her partner wearing an astonished smile as the three part ways.